CalebMartim/arch-linux-config/README.md

 	map <C-d> shell dragon-drop -a -x %p --and-exit
 Now when you select a file and press ctrl + d, it will enable you to drag and drop it somewhere

-To make fish the default shell, do:
+To make fish the default shell do:

 	echo /usr/local/bin/fish | sudo tee -a /etc/shells
 	chsh -s /usr/local/bin/fish

+To disable the annoying beep that plays when you make an invalid key command (e.g pressing backspace on an empty terminal) do:

+	echo "blacklist pcspkr" | sudo tee /etc/modprobe.d/nobeep.conf